ds300/patch-package/README.md

 ## Usage

-Make changes to the files of a particular module in your node_modules folder, e.g. react-native.
+Make changes to the files of a particular package in your node_modules folder, e.g. react-native.
 Then run:

     patch-package react-native